-In deciding whether to place a student in a DAEP, regardless of whether the action is mandatory or discretionary, the CBC shall take into consideration:
+In deciding whether to place a student in a DAEP, regardless of whether the action is mandatory or discretionary, the Student Hearing & Transition panel shall take into consideration:

-- 1. Self-defense (see Glossary), - 2.
-Intent or lack of intent at the time the student engaged in the conduct, - 3.
-The student's disciplinary history, - 4.
-A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 5.
-A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
+- Self-defense [see Glossary]; - 2.
+Intent or lack of intent at the time the student engaged in the conduct; - 3.
+The student's disciplinary history; - 4.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct; - 5.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care); or - 6.
 A student's status as homeless.